robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 ## Clarity Beats Cleverness

 Stop telling yourself that it doesn't.
 You may say you want your curly freedom but you curse the developers that abuse it and you know it.
 Usually they are the worst programmers you will ever encounter.
-Every memory of any programmer who didn't use proper style, or any style, or who filled code with actual tab characters AND 4-space indents and then picked horrible variable names has *always* turned out to royally suck as a programmer in general.
+Every memory I have of any programmer who didn't use proper style, or any style, or who filled code with actual tab characters AND 4-space indents and then picked horrible variable names has *always* turned out to royally suck as a programmer in general.
 Maybe it is the Swiss in me, but bad style *ruins* code.
 Obfuscation competitions are fun anomalies but are built on a bad premise, that making code that others can't understand somehow makes you smarter than them.
 That's just bullshit.

-That said, I have heard extremest the other way torpedo use of regular expressions in general based on that premise and they equally suck as programmers.
+That said, I have heard the other extreme applied to torpedo use of regular expressions based on that premise, but that is going too far.
+Even 7-year-olds can and should learn regular expressions eventually.

 ## Can a 7-Year-Old Learn This